MicrosoftDocs/windows-itpro-docs/windows/deploy/resolve-windows-10-upgrade-errors.md

 49:12, Info             MIG    Known folder CSIDL_COOKIES: C:\Users\user1\Cookies, default location: No
 </PRE>

-This error can be resolved by configuring the folder to use its default location.
+This analysis indicates that the Windows upgrade error can be resolved by configuring the C:\Users\user1\Cookies folder to use its default location.

 ## Common error codes